redox-os/book/src/developer-faq.md

 ### Why does Redox have Assembly code?

-[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is the core of low-level because it's a CPU-specific programming language and deal with things that aren't possible or feasible to do in high-level languages like Rust.
+[Assembly](https://en.wikipedia.org/wiki/Assembly_language) is the core of low-level because it's a CPU-specific programming language and deals with things that aren't possible or feasible to do in high-level languages like Rust.

 Sometimes required or preferred for accessing hardware, or for carefully optimized hot spots.